(Image via Wikipedia)

 The Real Christmas Story

-When our children were growing our family had a Christmas Eve tradition to read about the ‘real’ Christmas story in the Bible.
+When our children were growing up it was a family tradition to read about the ‘real’ Christmas story in the Bible on Christmas Eve.

 Behold, the virgin shall conceive and bear a son, and shall call his name Immanuel.
 (Isaiah 7:14)